EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

 The white face of Hereford cattle and the polled condition of Angus cattle are dominant in crosses with buffalo.
 The gestation period required for the development of an F₁ hybrid averages about 264 days.

-In case you're interested, here's a different cross where new breeds were produced via hybridization.
+For those who are interested, here's a different cross where new breeds were produced via hybridization.

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).